Architected/next-js-sample-app/app.md

 ## Step 1 Clone Repo

-Open a cmd prompt shell and run the following commands to clone the project into your chosen working folder and launch vscode:
+Open a cmd prompt and run the following commands to clone the project and launch the project in vscode:

 ```
 git clone https://github.com/Architected/next-js-sample-app.git